dmnsgn/canvas-record/README.md

 - WebCodecs 5-10x faster than H264MP4Encoder and 20x faster than FFmpeg (it needs to mux files after writing png to virtual FS)
 - FFmpeg (mp4 and webm) and WebCodecs (mp4) have a AVC maximum frame size of 9437184 pixels.
 That's fine until a bit more than 4K 16:9 @ 30fps.
 So if you need 4K Square or 8K exports, be patient with H264MP4Encoder (which probably also has the 4GB memory limit) or use Frame encoder and mux them manually with FFmpeg CLI.
-- WebCodecs is embedded from [mp4-wasm](https://github.com/mattdesl/mp4-wasm/) for ease of use (FFmpeg will require `encoderOptions.corePath`)
+- MP4Wasm is embedded from [mp4-wasm](https://github.com/mattdesl/mp4-wasm/) for ease of use (FFmpeg will require `encoderOptions.corePath`)

 Roadmap: